 Pour into your serving bottle and refrigerate until ready to serve.

-Note: This keeps for up to 2 weeks.
+Note: This keeps for up to 2 weeks in the refrigerator.